ryjones/rl-report/main/cactus-repolinter-report.md

 - `changelog.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `commitlint.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `jest.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `karma.conf.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `webpack.config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `webpack.dev.node.js`: The first 7 lines do not contain the pattern(s): Copyright, License.